 Limiting your risks before spending time and money is important.
 An experienced real estate agent, familiar with your real estate market, can help you analyze the demand for your prospective lots.
-And consulting an attorney early on can help identify legal obstacles you may encounter.
+And consulting an attorney early on can help identify legal obstacles you might encounter.

-Even approval of smaller subdivisions, for example those that range from four to ten new lots, can be easier than larger subdivisions.
+Even approval of smaller subdivisions, for example those ranging from four to ten new lots, can be easier than for larger subdivisions.
 As a general rule, the smaller the project, the easier it will be to get approval (and the less it will cost).

 Examining your title history should help identify these potential restrictions.
 A title company can perform a title review.
 Review it carefully.
 If you have questions, contact a real estate attorney.

-Although these preliminary steps may take time, they are usually helpful.
-A pre-application conference is an opportunity to learn about the partition or subdivision process.
-And discussing the proposal with neighbors allows you to learn about concerns and possible objections before you are deep into the process and facing potentially greater anger and even lawsuits.
+Although these preliminary steps can take time, they are usually helpful.
+A pre-application conference lets you learn about the partition or subdivision process.
+And, discussing the proposal with neighbors clues you in to their concerns and possible objections before you are deep into the process and facing potentially greater anger and even lawsuits.

 The preliminary plan is the most burdensome step in the process.
 Applicants will need to submit an application to the local planning department with evidence that the proposal meets the approval criteria.
-The city or county staff will review the application.
-If the application is for a partition, depending on the city or county, planning department staff may have the authority to approve it (called an "administrative decision").
+The city or county staff will review this.
+If the application is for a partition then, depending on the city or county, planning department staff might have the authority to approve it (called an "administrative decision").

 The last step is final plat approval.
 Approval of the final plat is an administrative decision.
 This means it is made by government staff members with no public hearing.
-Assuming you have complied with the conditions of approval and applicable approval criteria, the final plat is usually rubber stamped.
-Once approved, the final plat is signed by several people, including you, and then recorded in the official county records.
+Assuming you have complied with the conditions of approval and applicable approval criteria, the final plat is usually rubber-stamped.
+Once approved, the final plat is signed by several people, including you, then recorded in the official county records.

-As an example, after taking title to the property, the buyer may discover that building a house on the lot is not possible because the "new" lot is not a "legal lot of record."
+As an example, after taking title to the property, the buyer might discover that building a house on the lot is not possible because the "new" lot is not a "legal lot of record."
 A legal lot of record cannot be created by an unlawful subdivision.
 If you sell a lot that was not lawfully created, the buyer can sue you, and if successful, recover attorney fees from you.